TestSubject004/pdf-file-merger/README.md

 put the file in the root directory where your pdf files are and run the script

-if you have a bunch of other directories, the script will look inside them, merge those files and output a result.pdf
+if you have a bunch of other directories, the script will look inside them, merge those files and output a <name-of-directory-where-files-are>.pdf

 CAUTION: THIS SCRIPT WILL ONLY MERGE THE FILES INSIDE A DIRECTORY.
 IT WILL NOT NOT MERGE FILES THAT ARE AT DIFFERENT LEVELS